ottotech/coalescer/README.md

 cases of coalescer that's more than enough.
 If you of course need a higher limit you can consider upgrade your machinebox account.

+- coalescer uses some concurrent and parallelism patterns described in [this go blog](https://blog.golang.org/pipelines)

 - I won't be actively improving this repo, but from time to time I will try to enhance it :)

 ## TODO